localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 └──────────────┴───────────────┴─────────┴──────────┴──────────────┘
 ```

 Alternatively, you can navigate to the [Extensions Library on the LocalStack Web Application](https://app.localstack.cloud/extensions/library).
 The library allows the installation and management of Extensions as simple as the click of a button.
-Click on the **+ Install** button on the Web Application to install the extension on your local machine.
+Click on the **+&nbsp;Install** button on the Web Application to install the extension on your local machine.

 {{< img-simple src="localstack-extensions-library-authress.png" width=300 alt="A screenshot of the LocalStack Extensions Library showcasing the Authress Extension">}}